emseedee/emseedee.github.io/recipes/red-onion.md

 4. Season to taste with salt and black pepper and pot into sterilised jars.

 ### Credits
-I found this recipe on pickleandpreserve.co.uk
+I found this recipe on pickleandpreserve.co.uk.
+Unfortunately this site doesn't seem to exist any more.